Dance of Knives Rogue Leveling Guide

 Key Passive

 Your Key Passive for the Dance of Knives Rogue Leveling Build is Momentum.
-You gain a stack that increases you Movement Speed, Damage Reduction and Damage dealt by a significant margin whenever you cast a Cutthroat Skill.
+You gain a stack that increases your Movement Speed, Damage Reduction, and Damage dealt by a significant margin whenever you cast a Cutthroat Skill.
 Momentum is an excellent choice for leveling and allows you to have an explosive start.

 Final Journey to Level 60

-At this point, most of the key synergies are unlocked and the gameplay loop is almost complete.
+At this point, most of the key synergies are unlocked, and the gameplay loop is almost complete.
 As you level up, you unlock a lot of extra points that go into various offensive and defensive passives or max out certain skills.
 Check out the skills progression above to see where to put your points as you go, but feel free to deviate from the order displayed as necessary.
-For example, if you need extra defense or healing, you may pick up Sturdy or Siphoning Strikes earlier or if you haven't acquired a source of Chill or Freeze such as Thul, there's no reason to include Frigid Finesse yet.
+For example, if you need extra defense or healing, you may pick up Sturdy or Siphoning Strikes earlier.
+If you have not acquired a source of Chill or Freeze such as Thul, there is no reason to include Frigid Finesse yet.

 - Start the channel with at least 4 Charges